Clarify what replicator does when there is no overlapping snapshot on the sending/receiving system

 when they sync

-#3 Updated by Kris Moore over 1 year ago
+#3 Updated by Kris Moore almost 4 years ago

 - Priority changed from No priority to Nice to have